-The management agent must have at least:
+The management agent must:

-- (a) have at least one similar tax credit project in their current portfolio, and - (b) be requesting Key Program assistance timely and accurately (if applicable), - (c) be reporting in the Agency's Rental Compliance Reporting System (RCRS) timely and accurately (if applicable) - (d) have at least one staff person in a supervisory capacity with regard to the project who has attended at least one Agency sponsored training within the past 12 months as of the full application deadline, and - (be) have at least one staff person serving in a supervisory capacity with regard to the project who has been certified as a tax credit compliance specialist.
+- (a) have at least one similar tax credit project in their current portfolio, - (b) be requesting Key Program assistance timely and accurately (if applicable), - (c) be reporting in the Agency's Rental Compliance Reporting System (RCRS) timely and accurately (if applicable) - (d) have at least one staff person in a supervisory capacity with regard to the project who has attended at least one Agency sponsored training within the past 12 months as of the full application deadline, and - (e) have at least one staff person serving in a supervisory capacity with regard to the project who has been certified as a tax credit compliance specialist.

-Such certification must be from an organization accepted approved by the Agency (refer to the list in see Appendix C).
-None of the persons or entities serving as management agent may have in their portfolio a project with material or uncorrected non-compliance beyond the cure period unless there is a plan of action to address the issue(s).
+Such certification must be from an organization approved by the Agency (see Appendix C).
+None of the persons or entities serving as management agent may have in their portfolio a project with material or uncorrected noncompliance beyond the cure period unless there is a plan of action to address the issue(s).
 The management agent listed on the application must be retained by the ownership entity for at least two (2) years after project completion, unless the Agency approves a change.